 Issyk-Kul Lake is the tenth largest lake in the world by volume (1783 km).
-It is endorheic, with a relatively consistent low irrigation rate, and water outflow from the catchment is mainly driven by evapotranspiration.
-Located at 1607 meters above sea level, the catchment represents the typical High Mountainous Watershed of Tian-Shan or the so-called Northern Himalaya.
-Due to its endorheic nature, the lake surface fluctuations can validate hydrological processes in the catchment, including snow and glacier melt.
-However, scarcity of available observed data and complex terrain challenges model performance evaluation.
+It is endorheic, with relatively consistent low irrigation rate and water outflow from the catchment is mainly driven by evapotranspiration.
+Located at 1607 meters above sea level, the catchment represents the typical High Mountainous Watershed of Tian-Shan or so-called Northern Himalaya.
+Modeling and validation of the lake surface fluctuations provide an understanding of hydrological processes in the catchment, including snow and glacier melt with a minimum of uncertainty; it will further help assess climate change impact on the basin.
+However, due to the scarcity of available observed data and complex terrain, it is challenging to assess model performance at its best.
 Evaluation of reanalysis and gauge-based precipitation products is thus essential in improving the accuracy of forcing data for hydrological and land surface models (LSMs).

-Satellite-based reanalysis data, especially in the mountainous areas, need bias correction that requires continuous long-term observed data.
+Satellite-based reanalysis data, especially in the mountainous areas, need bias correction that requires a continuous long period observed data.
 Kyrgyzstan, the former part of the Soviet Union, had been conducting local observations since the 1950s, but after collapse of the Soviet Union, only one-third of stations continued to operate, so there is a lack of data since the 1990s.
-Nowadays, newly installed meteorological stations start their operation; however, thir observation period is short and is not enough for continuous analysis.
+Nowadays, more and more meteorological stations start their operation, but it is not enough for continuous analysis.